Phyllis Smith

 Who am I?

-I am an accredited member of BACP, specialised in anxiety and depression.
-I am also very interested in multicultural issues and health anxiety issues.
-Having lived in Hong Kong previously and now in England, I have met people from all walks of life and from all around the world.
+I am an accredited member of BACP and a supervisor.
+My professional interest is in anxiety and depression as well as multicultural issues.
+Having lived in Hong Kong previously and 25 years in England, I have met people from all walks of life and from all around the world.
 I am interested in psychology and counselling, and in people.
-I am also a member of the Chartered Institute of Linguists.
 I can speak English, Cantonese and Mandarin.

 Why counselling may help?